reduxjs/redux/docs/Troubleshooting.md

 }
 ```

-needs to be rewritten like this:
+It needs to be rewritten like this:

 ```js
 function todos(state = [], action) {